Criminal Appeals Attorneys

 Unfairly Convicted & Don’t Want to Do the Time?

-If you or a loved one has been convicted of a misdemeanor or felony crime and believe that your / their constitutional rights have been violated, contact our criminal appeals attorneys directly today.
+Convicted of a misdemeanor or felony crime and believe that your / their constitutional rights have been violated?
+Contact our criminal appeals attorneys directly today.

 At Lerner and Rowe Law Group we offer aggressive defense representation for those who have had their reputation and life tarnished by an unfair criminal conviction.

 Don’t just accept a “guilty” verdict.
 A Lerner and Rowe Law Group criminal appeals attorney can file an appeal or petition on your behalf and fight to get a new trial; and / or possible reduced sentence in Arizona.